 - 62. The witness waiting rooms and other relevant VWU facilities are shown to the witness.
 As there might be a number of witnesses who are required to be separated at the VWU premises, witnesses are strictly required to stay inside the witness waiting rooms at all times.
-The Support Assistants explain, however, how to call for assistance and what to do if they need to leave the room. - 63.
-All of the witness waiting rooms are equipped with an alarm system that enables the witness to contact a Support Assistant at any time. - 64.
-In cases where a witness will require in-court assistance the in-court assistant will be present during the courtroom familiarisation, if possible. - 65.
+The VWU staff member explains, however, how to call for assistance and what to do if they need to leave the room. - 63.
+All of the witness waiting rooms are equipped with an alarm system that enables the witness to contact a VWU staff member at any time. - 64.
+In cases where a witness will require in-court assistance, the in-court assistant will be present during the courtroom familiarisation, if possible. - 65.
 The VWU staff confirms the language of the testimony with the witness.
-In case the information provided by the witness differs from the information in the WIF, the VWU brings this discrepancy to the attention of the entity calling the witness, the Chamber, the legal coordinator of the Registry, CMS's Associate Legal Officer/Courtroom Officer.
+In case the information provided by the witness differs from the information in the WIF, the VWU brings this discrepancy to the attention of the entity calling the witness, the Chamber, and other relevant Sections of the Registry including the Court Management Section's Associate Legal Officer/Courtroom Officer.

-2.5.2 Meeting with the persons who will examine the witness ("courtesy meeting")
+2.5.2 Meeting with the persons who will examine the witness ('courtesy meeting')

 - 66. The witnesses are provided with an opportunity to acquaint themselves with the people who may examine them in court.
 The entity calling the witness, the non-calling party and the legal representatives, where applicable, must provide the VWU with the names of the persons who will examine the witness in Court.
 The VWU will require this information prior to the arrival of the witness to the location of testimony, thereby allowing the VWU to facilitate contacts in a timely manner. - 67.
 Legal representatives assigned to a specific case will be reminded by the VWU before the trial of the possibility for such courtesy meetings between the witnesses and the persons who will examine them in court.
-The LRV, who has submitted to the Chamber a request to question the witness, must inform the VWU in a timely manner to allow the VWU to facilitate the meeting. - 68.
-Based on this information provided by the parties and participants, and subject to the witness' consent, the VWU will notify all the people who have been listed to examine the witness in Court, including the LRV, where applicable, on when the courtesy meeting is scheduled to take place. - 69.
+The legal representatives who intend to submit to the Chamber a request to question the witness must inform the VWU in a timely manner to allow the VWU to facilitate the meeting. - 68.
+Based on this information provided by the parties and participants, and subject to the witness' consent, the VWU will notify all the people who have been listed to examine the witness in Court, including the legal representative of a witness, where applicable, on when the courtesy meeting is scheduled to take place. - 69.
 Separate courtesy meetings for each entity will take place on the premises of the VWU, immediately before the courtroom familiarisation.
-The staff of the VWU shall attend the meeting and shall make sure that witnesses are given sufficient time for the purposes of this meeting. - 70.
+The staff of the VWU shall attend the meeting and make sure that witnesses are given sufficient time for the purpose of this meeting. - 70.
 The VWU recommends joint courtesy meetings for the legal representatives because they are less burdensome for the witnesses.

-2.5.3 Showing the courtroom and explaining the proceedings
+2.5.2 Showing the courtroom and explaining the proceedings